 In the case of Emergency or Administrative Transfers, rejection of an offer of an Apartment of appropriate size and design will result in revocation of the resident's approved Emergency or Administrative Transfer status.
-His/her name will be withdrawn from the transfer waiting list.
-Furthermore, the resident will not be eligible to apply for an Emergency or Administrative Transfer for the
+His/her

 Upon receiving notification from the resident of the housing offer rejection, the development/AMP managers shall initiate eviction against residents who are Over Housed by three (3) bedrooms or more.